Peter Borre

-Peter Borre (2 September 1716 – 20 December 1789) was a Danish merchant and slave trader.
+Peter Borre (2 September 1716 – 20 December 1789) was a Danish merchant.
 He owned the Copenhagen-based trading house Borre & Fenger in a partnership with Peter Fenger from around 1755.
 The company traded in the Danish West Indies with its own fleet of merchant ships.
 Borre owned the Irgens House at Strandgade 44 in Copenhagen as well as several other properties in the city.

 Early life and education

 Borre was born in Aarhus, the son of merchant Mikkel Pedersen Borre (1669–1724) and Anne Mogensdatter Blach (1692–1726).
 His maternal uncle was Oluf Blach.

 Career

 In 1750, Borre was granted citizenship as a merchant in Copenhagen.
 In circa 1755, he established the trading house Borre & Fenger in a partnership with Peter Fenger.
 From 1761 to 1778 he was administrator of the national tobacco monopoly in return for 12.5 % of the revenues.
 He was the principal participant in the General Trading Company from 1753 and from 1759 served as its managing director until it was taken over by the crown in 1774.
 Borre then served as director of the new Royal Iceland Trading Department (Kgl. islandske, finmarkske og færøske handel og Fiskefangst) and the Royal Greenland Trading Department until 1779.

 Borre was from 1757 to 1776 a member of the Merchant Society's (Grosserer-Societetet) governing council and its president from 1762.
 He supported Schimmelmann's proposal to establish a free port in Copenhagen in 1769.
 He was appointed royal agent in 1761 and etatsråd in 1779.